INTERVIEW | Couple left everything behind to live in a Volkswagen Van

-In October this year Hedwig (30) and Jeroen (33) left everything behind and started a new big adventure.
+In October of 2016 Hedwig (30) and Jeroen (33) left everything behind and started a new big adventure.
 After living in Amsterdam for 5,5 years they sold all their belongings, including their lovely house.
 Together with their two dogs, Tommie and Olaf, they decided to live in a Volkswagen Van while they explore the world.

 You sold everything you had within 3 months after making the decision.
 Was it easy to let go of your belongings?

 We were lucky to have a place in Amsterdam we could sell within two weeks.
 The buyer took on some furniture, so until the last day we had a couch to sit on.
 When it comes to the rest of the furniture and expensive stuff such as our PlayStation, we used an online marketplace for that.
 Turns out: selling almost all you have is so much work and costs so much time!
 All the rest we either gave away or we sold it on a huge flea market.
 After that we only had a few boxes in one corner with the things we were going to take with us.
 It wasn’t very difficult for us to let go of our stuff.
 It turns out that we didn’t really need all that luxury anyway.
 At this point we almost have nothing left, but we’re still happy.

 Looking back, what were the biggest struggles and what have been the easiest so far?

 The biggest struggle is that almost everything is a struggle, really.
 Each activity takes at least three times longer, from making tea to getting clothes out of the closet.
 Also the two of us live right on top of each other, that’s another thing we have to deal with.
 We have been together for 15 years and we realize how important it is to make time for yourself and do whatever makes you happy in order to harmoniously live together.
 Either way: living in such a small van is a true exercise in staying calm.